ilker-aktuna/Gear-360-File-Access-from-Android-phones/README.md

-DCIM and SYSTEM were put there by the camera. httpd and telnetd were the copies of BusyBox.
+DCIM and SYSTEM were put there by the camera.
 Everything else is the contents of the SD-card-root folder from this repository.
+Put your SD card back in your Gear 360 camera (2017).
+And power it on.
+After a few seconds you should see the front led of the camera blink (green-orange) for 2 seconds.
+This confirms that the http server is running on camera.

+### Part 2

+Please install the Android application from Google Play.
+Name of the app is "Gear 360 File Access" Dİrect URL to Google Play will be provided later here:
+//TODO